vectorgrp/vector-vscode-vcast/README.md

 that the environment will be created in the "./unitTests" sub-directory of the directory containing the source file.

+### Coded Testing Support

+If you would like to use the Coded Tests feature (VectorCAST 24 and newer), you must set the "Enable Coded Tests" extension option before building an environment.

 ### Test Explorer Icons

 - The Log icon will open the VectorCAST Test Explorer message panel